MicrosoftDocs/visualstudio-docs/docs/get-started/visual-basic/tutorial-console.md

 ## Add code to ask for user input

-Next, you'll add Visual Basic code that prompts you for your name and then displays it along with the current date and time.
-In addition, you'll add code that pauses the console window until the user presses a key.
+Next, you add Visual Basic code that prompts you for your name and then displays it along with the current date and time.
+In addition, you add code that pauses the console window until the user presses a key.

 ::: moniker range="vs-2019"